 Source: Ray Tackett, UK extension horticulture agent

 The days are getting shorter, the nights cooler, and if you notice some clustering on the outside of your home, it could be insects trying to get inside.
 The Asian lady beetle is always a problem this time of year, some years worse than others.
-Other fall invaders may include face flies, spiders, and stink bugs.
-If you live near lakes, rivers, and creeks, you may see boxelder bugs, a red and black insect.
+Other fall invaders may include face flies, spiders and stink bugs.
+If you live near lakes, rivers and creeks, you may see boxelder bugs, a red and black insect.
 Once inside, these insects usually don’t increase in numbers because they are accidental invaders and also harmless.

 Insects are usually no threat, mainly just a nuisance.
 Although stink bugs can exude a substance that doesn’t smell pleasant.
 If you vacuum stink bugs from windows sills, or wherever they are, you might want to throw away the vacuum bag because of the odor.
 Lady bugs and stink bugs can also leave a stain if you smash them, which is why we recommend vacuuming them.